 1-on-1 and small group workshops enable you to learn what you need based on your skill level.
 You will learn the essentials needed to photograph the night sky.
-Things that will be covered are camera settings, focus, composition, light painting, how to locate the Milky Way using constellations and apps, how to plan shots and when the best shooting time are.
+Things that will be covered are camera settings, focus, composition, light painting, how to locate the Milky Way using constellations and apps, how to plan shots and when the best shooting time is.

 Dates & Locations